Subchapter B - Rules of Conduct

 (f) In the event that an attorney or other representative of a party persistently fails to abide by the standards of conduct stated in paragraphs (a) through (d) of this section, the chief administrative law judge may, upon notice to the attorney or representative and a reasonable opportunity to rebut the claims against him or her, suspend that attorney or representative from appearing at OATH, either for a specified period of time or indefinitely until the attorney or representative demonstrates to the satisfaction of the chief administrative law judge that the basis for the suspension no longer exists.

 § 1-14 Ex Parte Communications.

-(a) Except for ministerial matters, and except on consent, in an emergency, or as provided in § 1-31(a), communications with the administrative law judge concerning a case shall only occur with all parties present.
-If an administrative law judge receives an ex parte communication concerning the merits of a case to which he or she is assigned, then he or she shall promptly disclose the communication by placing it on the record, in detail, including all written and oral communications and identifying all individuals with whom he or she has communicated.
-A party desiring to rebut the ex parte communication shall be allowed to do so upon request.
+(a) Except for ministerial matters, on consent, in an emergency, or as provided in § 1-31(a), communications with the administrative law judge concerning a case must only occur with all parties present.
+If an administrative law judge receives an ex parte communication concerning the merits of a case to which he or she is assigned, then he or she must promptly disclose the communication by placing it on the record, in detail, including all written and oral communications and identifying all individuals with whom he or she has communicated.
+A party desiring to rebut the ex parte communication will be allowed to do so upon request.

-(b) Communications between OATH and a party docketing a case, to the extent necessary to the placement of a case on the trial calendar or conference calendar pursuant to § 1-26(a) , shall be deemed to be ministerial communications.
-Communications between OATH and a party docketing a case, to the extent necessary to a request for expedited calendaring pursuant to § 1-26(c), shall be deemed to be emergency communications.
+(b) Communications between OATH and a party docketing a case, to the extent necessary to the placement of a case on the trial calendar or conference calendar pursuant to § 1-26(a), will be deemed to be ministerial communications.
+Communications between OATH and a party docketing a case, to the extent necessary to a request for expedited calendaring pursuant to § 1-26(c), will be deemed to be emergency communications.

 Go Here for Annotation 1-14